ankane/strong_migrations/README.md

 ## Safe by Default

-Make operations safe by default.
-For these select migrations, this allows you to write the code under the "Bad" section, but the migration will be performed as if you had written the "Good" version.
+Make certain operations safe by default.
+This allows you to write the code under the "Bad" section, but the migration will be performed as if you had written the "Good" version.

 - adding and removing an index
 - adding a foreign key